orthecreedence/cl-async/http.md

 <a id="http-request-method"></a>
 ##### http-request-method
 Pull out the request method.
-This is a symbol, and will be one of
+This is a keyword, and will be one of

 {% highlight cl %}
-'(GET POST HEAD PUT DELETE OPTIONS TRACE CONNECT PATCH)
+'(:GET :POST :HEAD :PUT :DELETE :OPTIONS :TRACE :CONNECT :PATCH)
 {% endhighlight %}

 <a id="http-request-uri"></a>